 As Citus is a PostgreSQL extension, PostgreSQL users can start using Citus by simply installing the extension on their existing PostgreSQL database.
 Once you create the extension, you can create and use distributed tables through standard PostgreSQL interfaces while maintaining compatibility with existing PostgreSQL tools.
-Please look at Working with distributed tables for specific instructions.
+Please look at Creating Distributed Tables (DDL) for specific instructions.